 When you upload or otherwise submit content to our Services, you give Google (and those we work with) a worldwide license to use, host, store, reproduce, modify, create derivative works (such as those resulting from translations, adaptations or other changes we make so that your content works better with our Services), communicate, publish, publicly perform, publicly display and distribute such content.”

-3. Not made for compliance
+3. They are not made for compliance

 Healthcare providers, hospital contractors, and financial organizations are familiar with the standards set forth to protect Personal Health Information (PHI) or identification information.

-4. Not built for administration or visibility
+4. They are not built for administration or visibility

+Granular user permissions ensure that the right people have access to their corresponding documents.
 Not only can a file owner control how long a client can access information on a URL, but a Systems Administrator can ensure everyone in the company (even the CEO) only has access to the information necessary to complete their work.
 This lessens the effectiveness of some ransomware strains that “feed” on accessible information.

 In 2012, Dropbox was victimized by a phishing scam that took internal information that allowed access to several Dropbox accounts.
 After finding the source of the issue, Dropbox had to develop more safety features to mitigate the damage.